sinamajidian/extract_poly/README.md

 ======

 ## About:
-This is an edited version of [extracthairs](https://github.com/vibansal/HapCUT2) in which polyploids are also allowed.
+This is an edited version (under test) of [extracthairs](https://github.com/vibansal/HapCUT2) in which polyploid genomes are also allowed.
 The goal of this code is to generate fragment file needed for haplotyping algorithm like [hapcut](https://github.com/vibansal/hapcut2), [sdhap](https://sourceforge.net/projects/sdhap/), [althap](https://github.com/realabolfazl/AltHap), [Haptree v0.1](http://cb.csail.mit.edu/cb/haptree/), [HapMc](https://github.com/smajidian/HapMC), and [ H-popG](https://github.com/MinzhuXie/H-PoPG).